 Pro-Democracy Russians Protest Putin’s assault on Ukraine

 “Protesters took to the streets in Moscow, St. Petersburg, and across Russia on Friday to decry the invasion of Ukraine, even as authorities sought to suppress the spreading antiwar sentiment and project an image of strength and righteousness.”
 US News.

-Pictured above: Demonstrators shout slogans in St. Petersburg, Russia, Friday, Feb.
-25, 2022.
-Shocked Russians turned out by the thousands to decry their country’s invasion of Ukraine as emotional calls for protests grew on social media.
+On Friday, February 25, In St. Petersburg, shocked Russians turned out by the thousands to decry their country’s invasion of Ukraine as emotional calls for protests grew on social media.
 Some 1,745 people in 54 Russian cities were detained, at least 957 of them in Moscow.
-(AP Photo/Dmitri Lovetsky)

 Peace House is committed to peace.
 Peace involves the ability to listen to the needs of all parties in a conflict, and the attempt to accommodate the legitimate concerns of all.
 Gandhi tells us that the worst kind of violence is fear.
 Militarism, preparing for war, is sold as the way to security, but it only creates insecurity and more fear.
 The people of Ukraine and the world should not be held hostage to the fear of war and its unintended consequences in Ukraine that will inevitably affect us all in some way, especially if nuclear powers are involved.
 Defusing fear is the proper work of peacekeeping, and in this case, defusing fear requires pulling back from the brink of war, and walking instead the difficult but necessary path of listening as a beginning toward peace.